-Ulster working to avoid frozen pitch for La Rochelle
+Ulster bid to avoid frozen pitch for La Rochelle

 "The club is in regular contact with tournament organisers EPCR, and we will provide daily updates for supporters via our social media channels," Ulster said in a statement.

-Following Saturday's heavy defeat at Sale, Ulster must beat Ronan O'Gara's La Rochelle to boost their hopes of progressing in the competition.
+Following Saturday's heavy defeat at Sale, Ulster need to beat Ronan O'Gara's La Rochelle to boost their hopes of progressing in the competition.